 How do you say it?

 Raynaud’s.
-Just knowing how to pronounce it can be a challenge, let alone understanding what it is, so first things first.
-You will probably hear it pronounced several different ways.
+Just knowing how to pronounce it can be a challenge, let alone understanding what it is!
+You have probably heard it pronounced several different ways.
 According to our research, the way it should be pronounced is Ray-NOHZ, like the word ‘ray’ plus the word ‘nose’, most commonly placing emphasis on the second syllable.
-If it helps, please listen to it being said by clicking here.
 It is often called either Raynaud’s Disease or Raynaud’s Phenomenon.
-Both are the same thing and both are correct.
-We will use both in this blog.
+Both names mean the same thing and both are correct – we will refer to both in this blog.

 What is it?

 Raynaud’s phenomenon, simply put, is a problem with blood flow.
 This means that your body is not able to send enough blood to your extremities, like your hands and feet, so they tend to feel very cold, numb or tingly and can even discolor due to lack of circulation.
 Raynaud’s can, in more severe cases, cause some painful and troubling symptoms like ulcers and sores, but for the most part is more of a nuisance than a disability.
-With some tips and techniques we will list below, Raynaud’s Disease can be managed and controlled.
+Hopefully, with the tips and techniques listed below, your Raynaud’s Disease may be manageable.

-In this blog, we hope to give you that knowledge in a clear and concise manner, thereby easing some of the fears associated with any new diagnosis.
+In this blog, we hope to give you that knowledge in a clear and concise manner, thereby easing some of the fears associated with this new diagnosis.

 What are the symptoms of Raynaud’s?